yxuco/vue-nft-delivery/README.md

 We choose to use the [Express](https://expressjs.com/) Node.js application framework to implement the backend API service, and [Vue.js](https://vuejs.org/) JavaScript framework to implement the web user interface.

 The application can verify that a crypto wallet owner really owns a specified NFT token.
 In the application's web UI, a user can enter an NFT contract address and a token ID to be verified.
-The UI will send a message signing request to the user's wallet plugin (assuming that user is logged in to a wallet browser plugin), and prompt the user to sign a message containing the NFT address and ID.
-After the user signs the message by using the private key in the wallet, the signature will be sent to the backend API service for verification.
+The UI will send a message signing request to the user's wallet plugin (assuming that user is logged in to a MetaMask Chrome plugin), and prompt the user to sign a message containing the NFT contract address and token ID.
+After the user signs the message by using the private key in the wallet, the signature will be sent to a backend API service for verification.
 The API service will extract the signer's public address from the signature, and query the blockchain to retrieve the owner of the specified NFT token, and then return both the verified signer's address and the token owner's address.
-If these 2 addresses match, it proves that current wallet owner must be the current owner of the specified NFT token.
+If these 2 addresses match, it proves that wallet owner must be the current owner of the specified NFT token.

 ## Prerequisite

 ### Install Node.js

-I am using `zsh` on a Mac, and installed `Node.js` by using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) i.e.,
+I use `zsh` on a Mac, and installed `Node.js` by using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) i.e.,

 ```sh
 touch ~/.zshrc